Get started:

 SORN Exemptions for Motor Traders

-How to Check If a Vehicle Is SORN Registered?
+How to Check If a Car is SORN off the Road?

-To check a vehicle's SORN status, simply enter the number plate into the box above; it's quick and simple.
+To check a vehicle SORN status, simply enter the number plate into the box above; it's quick and simple.
+This SORN car check tool helps you check SORN status of vehicle details in seconds.
 If the car is listed as SORN, the DVLA is aware that it is no longer on the road.
 You will not need to tax or insure it, and you will automatically receive a refund for any unused road tax.
 This is useful when your car is in storage, being repaired, or not being driven.
 Always check vehicle SORN to see where you stand.
-You can also perform a VIN check to verify the vehicle’s identity and ensure its details are correct.
+You can also perform a car spec check, VIN check, or car reg check to verify the vehicle’s identity and specifications and ensure its details are correct.

 How to Declare SORN on Your Vehicle?

 You can declare your vehicle as SORN in a few easy steps.
 The quickest is online or by phone using the 11-digit number from your V5C logbook—this makes it active right away.
 If you have a V11 tax reminder letter, you can still SORN the car, but it will start on the first day of the following month.
 Prefer a post?
 Simply fill out the form and select your start date.
-Keep in mind that you cannot backdate it, so don't wait too long to send it.
+Keep in mind that you cannot backdate it, so don't wait too long to send it, and keep a note so you can check SORN date later if needed.

 Methods for Making a SORN Declaration